-Western theories The models and of communication have been criticized for their biases of Western perspective (Saral, 1983).
+Western models and theories communication have been criticized for their biases of Western perspective (Saral, 1983).
 The problem with Western communication theory, according to Dissanayake (1988b), is that it is functionalist, mechanistic, positivist and it regards communication as an external event, individuals as discreet and separate, and each part of the sender-message-receiver process as different.
 Reddi (1988) also criticizes Western models for neglecting "the structural and sociological factors present in countries such as India" (p.
 73).